Updated: Feb 3

 They don't tell you that they have lived up to their end of the bargain if they get you as little as $1 in credit, yet you will still be out hundreds or even thousands of dollars.

-They don't tell you that, in most cases, they can legally sell that shelf corporation, but any credit you attempt to achieve using that non-existent corporation may be deemed as bank fraud.
+They don't tell you that, in most cases, they can legally sell that shelf corporation, but any credit you attempt to achieve using that "fake" corporation may be deemed as bank fraud.